-The National Day of Racial Healing (NDORH) is an opportunity for people, organizations, and communities across the United States to call for racial healing, bring people together in their common humanity, and take collective action to create a more just and equitable world.
-NDORH is a part of the W.K.
-Kellogg Foundation’s Truth, Racial Healing & Transformation (TRHT) effort — a national and community-based process to plan for and bring about transformational and sustainable change and to address the historic and contemporary effects of racism.
+The National Day of Racial Healing is a part of the W.K.
+Kellogg Foundation’s Truth, Racial Healing & Transformation effort — a national and community-based process to plan for and bring about transformational and sustainable change, and to address the historic and contemporary effects of racism.